 - 1 tablespoon dill

-- To make the sauce set up a bain marie with the egg yolks, seasoning, 1 tsp of lemon and a knob of butter.
+- To make the sauce set up a bain marie with the egg yolks, seasoning, 1 teaspoon of lemon and a knob of butter.

 - Whisk over heat for about 2 minutes, or until the mixture has thickened.

 - Take the bowl off the heat and whisk in the remaining butter gradually with the lemon and basil.

 - Keep warm over the bain marie and just before serving fold in the cream.